 Is blasting out the "God Save the Tsar" really the best way to celebrate Independence Day?
-And what about "La Marsailles"?
-Perhaps an apologist could construe it as an acknowledgement of Lafayette's contributions, but it wasn't that long ago we insisted those potato strings be called "freedom fries."
+And what about "La Marseilles"?
+Perhaps an apologist could construe it as an acknowledgment of Lafayette's contributions, but it wasn't that long ago we insisted those potato strings be called "freedom fries."

 So let's forget the Russian overture written by a Russian honoring the victory of a Russian monarch over a French military dictator and trot out some red-blooded American classical music written by real Americans.

 Here are some suggestions for rousing, American music written by Real Americans.